-These charming little creatures can weigh around 125 grams and has a relatively short tail (about one-third of the total length from its nose to the tip of its tail) and is between 20 and 30 cm long.
+These charming little creatures weigh around 125 grams and have a relatively short tail (about one-third of the total length from its nose to the tip of its tail) and are between 20 and 30 cm long.

 Chipmunks are quite vocal and have a wide array of calls, some of which sound like bird chirps, including chirps and squeaks, a high-pitched chip or chuck which is repeated over and over!
 There is also the scolding noise which is made when they are watching an intruder.